tytydraco/ExamineScraper/supplements/boron.md

 Osteoarthritis

-It has been hypothesized that 6mg daily Boron (tetraborate) could alleviate inflammation of the joints,[23] which was followed by a pilot study in 20 patients with confirmed osteoarthritis showed 50% response (half of patients reporting benefit) with 55mg Sodium tetraborate decahydrate (6mg elemental Boron) suggesting some possible benefit to osteoarthritis.[24]
-This may be related to the observation that the bone and synovial fluid of arthritic persons is less than healthy controls.[23]
+It has been hypothesized that 6mg daily Boron (tetraborate) could alleviate inflammation of the joints,\[23] which was followed by a pilot study in 20 patients with confirmed osteoarthritis showed 50% response (half of patients reporting benefit) with 55mg Sodium tetraborate decahydrate (6mg elemental Boron) suggesting some possible benefit to osteoarthritis.\[24] This may be related to the observation that the bone and synovial fluid of arthritic persons is less than healthy controls.\[23]

 6.2

 Interventions

-In a single-blind study assessing both athletic women and sedentary women given 3mg Boron (mixed chelation of Aspartate, Citrate, and Glycinate) daily for 10 months in conjunction with a Boron sufficient diet, Boron was associated with a slight reduction in circulating phosphorus levels (1.5mmol/L reduced to 1.3mmol/L in athletic; 1.7mmol/L reduced to 1.4mmol/L in sedentary) with no significant influence on calcium or magnesium serum levels.[25]
-There appeared to be a reduced urination of phosphorus and a slight increase in urinary calcium in female athletes only.[25]
+In a single\-blind study assessing both athletic women and sedentary women given 3mg Boron (mixed chelation of Aspartate, Citrate, and Glycinate) daily for 10 months in conjunction with a Boron sufficient diet, Boron was associated with a slight reduction in circulating phosphorus levels (1\.5mmol/L reduced to 1\.3mmol/L in athletic; 1\.7mmol/L reduced to 1\.4mmol/L in sedentary) with no significant influence on calcium or magnesium serum levels.\[25] There appeared to be a reduced urination of phosphorus and a slight increase in urinary calcium in female athletes only.\[25]

-When Magnesium deficient, supplemental Boron still appears to suppress phosphorus urinary levels,[26] the reduction of urinary calcium has been noted in women with low dietary Magnesium intake in another study and this was not noted alongside Magnesium supplementation (non-deficient).[17]
+When Magnesium deficient, supplemental Boron still appears to suppress phosphorus urinary levels,\[26] the reduction of urinary calcium has been noted in women with low dietary Magnesium intake in another study and this was not noted alongside Magnesium supplementation (non\-deficient).\[17]

 7.